simonesilvestroni/ssil-website/_posts/2022-09-07-installing-android-13-on-an-unsupported-non-google-phone.md

 ## Edit: A month later

-1. The whole "Pro/non-Pro" issue was my fault.
+The whole "Pro/non-Pro" issue was my fault.
 Apparently I had a [Mandela effect](https://en.wikipedia.org/wiki/False_memory#Mandela_Effect) on my own — in fact, I've found the original box, which clearly states it's a Redmi Note 7, not a Note 7 Pro.

-2. Issue number one mentioned above, related to QR codes, doesn't exist anymore.
+The issue related to QR codes, doesn't exist anymore.
 I've been using a different app which doesn't have the same problem.
 Whenever I have to load up the camera to shoot a QR code from different apps (i.e. Bitwarden, in case of new TOTPs), there it can freeze.
 To solve it, I just need to open the Google Camera app and go back: it works.